cs1302uga/cs1302-tutorials/visibility/package-private.rst

    // ... rest omitted

-On the line labelled ``LINE1``, the author omitted a visibility modifier in their top-level declaration of the ``Utility`` class.
+On the line labeled ``LINE1``, the author omitted a visibility modifier in their top-level declaration of the ``Utility`` class.
 As discussed earlier, this causes the class to default to package private visibility.
 On ``LINE2``, which exists in ``Driver.java`` in a different package [6]_, an attempt is made to